derickayala25/osticket-prereqs/README.md

 </p><br/>

 <b>Install MySQL 9.3.0</b></br>
+MySQL is  software that helps you store, organize, and retrieve data efficiently using SQL (Structured Query Language).
+It's like a digital notebook that helps apps remember and organize lots of information so they can find it later really fast.
 1. Go to https://dev.mysql.com/downloads/mysql/.
 2. Download the <b>Windows (x86, 64-bit), MSI Installer</b> file.
 Click on <b>No thanks, just start my download.</b>
 3. Go back to the <b>Downloads</b> folder and double-click the `mysql-9.3.0-winx64` file. <b>Please note that it might be a newer version</b>.
 Click `Next`, accept the terms and click `Next`.